stefan-b-jakobsson/x16-edit/README.md

 ./x16emu -sdcard sdcard.img -prg x16edit.prg -run

 Loading and saving files in X16 Edit require that the emulator is started with an attached sdcard.
-Use the switch -sdcard.

 # X16 Community